Tai Lam

 Advertising

 Hong Kong is known for many things; its dynamic culinary scene, architectural mix of old and new, and of course, that iconic skyline.
-But that’s not all, as our concrete jungle is also wrapped in lush verdant hills with magnificent islands and dramatic rock formations surrounding us, and the best way to take in the city in all its mountainous glory is, yes that’s right, a hike.
-So, whether you’re a hiking novice, leading the charge, or simply want to check off some of Hong Kong’s must-hikes, we've outlined our favourites with tips and directions to help you on your way.
+But that’s not all, as our concrete jungle is also wrapped in lush verdant hills with magnificent islands and dramatic rock formations – and the best way to take in all its mountainous glory is, yes that’s right, a hike.
+Here are just some of our favourite hikes in the city with tips and directions to help you on your way.

 RECOMMENDED: Prefer things at a different pace?
-Go for a stroll in one of Hong Kong's Chinese-style gardens instead.
+Go for a stroll in one of Hong Kong's best parks instead.

 Best Hong Kong hiking trails